-Wired Puppy has managed to become my favourite Boston Coffee Spot in a matter of days, which is pretty impressive.
+Wired Puppy managed to become my favourite Boston Coffee Spot in a matter of days when I visited in 2013.
 Even though I haven’t exhaustively tried the other options available in the city (I didn’t even manage to try all the options on Newbury Street, where Wired Puppy is located!) any challenger will have to go a long way to beat Wired Puppy.

 Finally, the staff are really lovely too.
 Passionate, engaging and knowledgeable about their coffee, they go a long way to making Wired Puppy what it is.

 February 2017: Wired Puppy has been taken over by Revelator from Birmingham, Alabama.
 You can see when my friend Bex made of it during her recent visit.
 For more about Revelator, you can see what I made of its New Orleans and Octane: Westside locations.

 July 2019: Wired Puppy has now closed, although the original location in Provincetown on Cape Cod is still open.

 You can read more of my thoughts after the gallery.

 It seems a little harsh to call Wired Puppy a regional chain since there are only two branches, the original in Provincetown on Cape Cod and the Boston branch.
 Sadly, I didn’t make it to Cape Cod on this trip, but I absolutely loved the Boston Wired Puppy.
 It’s on Newbury Street, itself a lovely part of Back Bay, which I’ve adored ever since my first visit in 1998.

 Newbury Street is lined with three-storey houses which have been converted into stores.
 Most have two stores: one just above street level, the other in the basement.
 Wired Puppy, being one of the basement stores, is very much constrained by its surroundings.
 However, it’s done a wonderful job of working with the space it’s got while keeping many of the original features.